SpectraL519/cpp-ap/README.md

   ```

 > [!NOTE]
-> As of now the *on flag action* functionality is not implemented in the library - this will be added in a future release.
+> As of now the *on flag/use action* functionality is not implemented in the library - this will be added in a future release.
-> To properly use the help argument in the current release add the following right beneath the `parser.parse_args(argc, argv)` try-catch block:
+> To properly use the help argument in the current release add the, use the `parser.handle_help_action()` method right beneath the `parser.parse_args(argc, argv)` try-catch block.
+This would be equivalent to:
 >
 > ```c++
 > if (parser.value<bool>("help")) {